Visiting bright and colorful Burano from Venice is one of the most popular day trips from the City of Canals–and it is well worth the boat ride!

 Every fisherman’s village needs a fish market–and Pescaria Vecia is Burano’s adorable version.

 If you happen to be visiting Burano around sunset, this is the place to be for beautiful views!

 Check out the leaning tower of Burano.

 The leaning tower of Pisa is far from the only leaning tower in Italy, even if it is the most famous–and for another example, you don’t need to look any further than Burano.

 For a unique photo op on the island, head to Via Giudecca and check out the sharp lean of the bell tower of St. Martin’s Church.

 Snack on Burano’s traditional cookies.

-As much as we loved heading from Venice to Burano for a day, you really don’t need a lot of time here!
+As much as we love heading from Venice to Burano for a day, you really don’t need a lot of time here!

 The village is incredibly small–for context, it is home to under 3,000 people as compared to Venice’s nearly 60,000–and doesn’t require any intense sightseeing in order to to fully appreciate it.